 As you grow, if you don’t have data to make smart, data-driven decisions, you introduce a great deal of risk into your business.
 Technology is a key to being customer centric and making smart business decisions.

 The Small Business Marketing Toolkit supports business owners to be intentional about what their business strategy is, and how it will go hand-in-hand with their marketing strategy.

 It discusses the value of a unified view of customer data across all business units and offers practical guidance from Trailblazers, around how to make that a reality.

-There are many examples where, for example, a sales team has deployed a tool that empowers them to focus on nurtured leads who are showing buying signals.
+There are many examples where, for example, a sales team has deployed small business software that empowers them to focus on nurtured leads who are showing buying signals.
 So, rather than spending time calling blindly down a lead list, they’re focusing on the leads that are showing buying behaviour.
 This means they’re having the right conversation at the right time and are not slowed down, for example, by manual logging activities.
 These activities are automated.

 They’re not spending time building quotes, because the technological tool they use automatically guides them through a quote quickly and offers e-signature functionality so they can digitally capture and process a signed order form.

-Supercharge your business and start making smart data-driven marketing decisions with the Small Business Marketing Toolkit.
+Supercharge your business and start using a CRM from small business to make smart data-driven marketing decisions with the Small Business Marketing Toolkit.